rabeaifeanyi/acoustic-camera/README.md

 - Flask (optional)

 ## Environment

-run `conda create -n acoustic_camera python=3.11`.
+1. Create a new environment: <br> `conda create -n acoustic_camera python=3.11`

+2. Activate the environment: <br> `conda activate acoustic_camera`

-run `conda activate acoustic_camera`. run `pip install -r requirements.txt`.
+3. Install the required libraries: <br> `pip install -r requirements.txt`

 ## Usage

-To run the acoustic camera, clone this repository.
-Navigate into folder `acoustic-camera`.
+- Clone this repository and navigate into the `acoustic-camera` folder.

-To run in default, run `python start.py`.
+- To run with default settings, use: `python start.py`.

-To run without the flask underlay, use flag `--no-flask`.
+- To run without video output, use the `--no-flask` flag.

-To run with a specified model, use flag `--model path-to-folder-with-model`.
+- To use a specific model, add the flag `--model path/to/model/folder`.